CyberFlameGO/svnpython/Doc/library/os.rst

 .. function:: chown(path, uid, gid)

    Change the owner and group id of *path* to the numeric *uid* and *gid*.
 To leave one of the ids unchanged, set it to -1.
-Availability: Unix.
+Availability: Macintosh, Unix.

 .. function:: lchflags(path, flags)